turbot/steampipe-plugin-vanta/docs/tables/vanta_user.md

 # Table: vanta_user

-The `vanta_user` table can be used to query information about the currently active users.
+The `vanta_user` table can be used to query information about all users in the organization.

 ## Examples